dexzzy/dexzzy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working studying or asleep.
+- 🔭 I’m currently working ,studying , and or asleep.